koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------

 <!-- note
-You have to implement many interfaces to create a custom renderer.
+You have to implement many functions to create a custom renderer.
-Here is the interfaces.
+Here is the interface.

-The first part is the interfaces you must implement.
+The first part is the interface you must implement.
-The second part is an optional interfaces for mutation.
+The second part is an optional interface for mutation.
 We have to implement them if we'd like to use a mutation mode.

 Number 1 means that there is a Number 2...